jaiisrani/Topology-Optimization-iSURP/README.md

-## This repository contains all the programs I will use for my iSURP project on Topology Optimization for Metamaterials.
+# Topology Optimization for Metamaterials.
 ## (started on September 2020)
+# This repository contains all the programs I will use for my iSURP project on Topology Optimization for Metamaterials.